 Old Town Kraków

 Half of the fun of Kraków is throwing your plans out the window and simply wandering.
 And there’s no better place to do it than Old Town.

 Culture vultures could spend a lifetime randomly uncovering Old Town Kraków’s innumerable charms.
 Whether it’s hunting down architectural genius in medieval squares or drenching yourself in Polish culture at Kraków’s best museums such as the Historical Museum of the City of Krakow or National Museum in Krakow, boredom is impossible in Old Town Krakow.

 Of all of the amazing moments I experienced in Kraków none was more memorable than eating a traditional lunch at Restauracja Kuchnia u Babci Maliny.
 There’s absolutely zero chance I would have ever found this place on my own, but thanks to a friendly local, we snaked through the courtyard of the Polska Akademia Umiejętności at ulica Sławkowska 17 into a dark basement full of simple wooden dining tables to eat what may have been one of the most filling meals I’d eaten for such little money.
 Hunt for it and you won’t be disappointed!
-(If you’re a vegetarian or vegan though, I’d give it a miss.)
+(The heavily meat-based servings might not appeal to vegetarians or vegans, though.)